 Is it easy to process?

-Research shows that the ease with which a person processes information—known as processing fluency—has a strong impact on the outcome of the processing (Wanke & Hansen, 2015).
-Fluency affects a person’s judgment and decision making—whether it’s a screen design, a magazine article or a page in a textbook.
+Research shows that processing fluency has a strong impact on the outcome of the processing (Wanke & Hansen, 2015).
+Fluency affects a person’s judgment and decision making.
+This is true for all mediums–screens on a device, magazine articles or a page in a textbook.
 In other words, people have positive feelings about visuals and verbiage when they are easy to perceive and process.
 Furthermore, people are more likely to experience aesthetic pleasure from something when processing is easy.

 This has strong implications for learning, because of the impact positive or negative feelings have on motivation, comprehension and retention.
 Here are a few insightful examples from the research.
 Then draw your own conclusions.